Gladstone

 Gladstone displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Gladstone's dwelling structure, as per the latest Census, consisted of 58.0% houses and 42.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Qld's dwelling structure of 85.7% houses and 14.3% other dwellings.
-Home ownership in Gladstone stood at 22.0%, with the remaining dwellings either mortgaged (23.0%) or rented (55.1%).
-The median monthly mortgage repayment in Gladstone was $1,394, lower than Non-Metro Qld's average of $1,600.
-The median weekly rent figure in Gladstone was recorded at $230, compared to Non-Metro Qld's $275.
-Nationally, Gladstone's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Gladstone's dwelling structure, as per the latest Census, consisted of 58.0% houses and 42.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 85.7% houses and 14.3% other dwellings.
+Home ownership in Gladstone stood at 22.0%, with mortgaged dwellings at 23.0% and rented ones at 55.1%.
+The median monthly mortgage repayment was $1,394, below Non-Metro Qld's average of $1,600.
+Median weekly rent in Gladstone was $230, compared to Non-Metro Qld's $275.
+Nationally, Gladstone's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing